 - 3.0 Supplanting: The subrecipient agrees that funds received under this award will not be used to supplant state or local funds, but will be used to increase or supplement the amounts of such funds that would, in the absence of federal funds, be made available for law enforcement activities. - 4.0 Personnel Changes: The subrecipient agrees to promptly notify the FDLE through the SIMON Help Desk of any change in chief officials or key project staff, including changes to contact information or title changes.
-The subrecipient acknowledges that some changes in points of contact will require formal grant adjustment to reflect the change in the agreement.
+The subrecipient acknowledges that some changes in points of contact will require formal grant adjustment to reflect the change in the agreement. - 5.0 Non-Procurement, Debarment and Suspension: The subrecipient agrees to comply with Executive Order 12549, Debarment and Suspension and 2 C.F.R. § 180, "OMB Guidelines To Agencies On Governmentwide Debarment And Suspension (Non-procurement)".
+These procedures require the subrecipient to certify it shall not enter into any lower tiered covered transaction with a person who is debarred, suspended, declared ineligible or is voluntarily excluded from participating in this covered transaction, unless authorized by the Department.
+If the subaward is \$100,000 or more, the sub recipient and implementing agency certify that they and their principals:

-- 5.0 Non-Procurement, Debarment and Suspension: The subrecipient must comply with Executive Order 12549, Debarment and Suspension and 2 C.F.R. § 180, "OMB Guidelines To Agencies On Government Wide Debarment And Suspension (Non-procurement)".
-These procedures require the subrecipient to certify it shall not enter into any lower tiered covered transaction with a person who is debarred, suspended, declared ineligible or is voluntarily excluded from participating in this covered transaction, unless authorized by FDLE's OCJG.
-The subrecipient and implementing agency certify that they and their principals: - a) Are not presently debarred, suspended, proposed for debarment, declared ineligible, sentenced to a denial of federal benefits by a state or federal court, or voluntarily excluded from covered transactions by any federal department or agency; - b) Have not within a three-year period preceding this application been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (federal, state, or local) transaction or contract under a public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property; - c) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state, or local) with commission of any of the offenses enumerated above; and - d) Have not within a three-year period preceding this application had one or more public transactions (federal, state, or local) terminated for cause or default. - 6.0 Federal Restrictions on Lobbying: In general, as a matter of federal law, federal funds may not be used by any subrecipient at any tier, either directly or indirectly, to support or oppose the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of government.
+- Are not presently debarred, suspended, proposed for debarment, declared ineligible, sentenced to a denial of federal benefits by a state or federal court, or voluntarily excluded from covered transactions by any federal department or agency; - 2) Have not within a three-year period preceding this application been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (federal, state, or local) transaction or contract under a public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property; - 3) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state, or local) with commission of any of the offenses enumerated in paragraph (a)(ii) of the "Lobbying, Debarment and Drug Free Workplace" certification; and - 4) Have not within a three-year period preceding this application had one or more public transactions (federal, state, or local) terminated for cause or default. - 6.0 Federal Restrictions on Lobbying: In general, as a matter of federal law, federal funds may not be used by any subrecipient at any tier, either directly or indirectly, to support or oppose the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of government.
 See 18 U.S.C. § 1913.